sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 *Well, if anything I at least need something to defend myself with...
 I don't want anything to get close to me if it wants to kill me, so I think I'd like a bow... and a dagger I suppose, just in case.*

 *I should probably get some more... period-appropriate clothing as well, I don't want to stick out too badly and draw attention to myself.
-I'll need money for that though.* "Hey, don't mind me asking, but is anyone here like... buying ores at the moment?
+I'll need money for that though.* "Hey, don't mind me asking, but is something I could do around here to earn a little bit of cash?
 I'm trying to come up with something I could do to buy some clothing from here so I don't stick out so much to the monsters."

+"...
+What do you mean by 'cash'?"
+Carrie raised an eyebrow.

+*Oh, whoops.* "Sorry, 'rupees'.
+Currency, basically."

+"Oh!
+I see.
+Well, if you have any spare bits and pieces, you could perhaps sell to one of the travelling merchants that come by here every so often.
+They tend to buy all types of meat, jewellery, ore, potion ingredients... even local flowers can be an easy way to make a bit of money when they come around.
+Hmm...
+But I don't think there've been any in town today..."
+The innkeeper thought.
+"I'd not dwell on it.
+If you've travelled here from the West without much trouble, you should be able to get up to Kakariko Village without much trouble."
+She smiled.